goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 ### Visualization of Algorithmic Concepts

 **Goal:** develop beautiful and easy-to-use educational visualizations of algorithmic and mathematical concepts.
-Make no mistake, the project should still include scientific writing in the form of a comprehensive Bachelor or Master thesis that describes the topic on a formal level, reviews the literature (both of the concept involved and its possibly pre-existing visualizations), and justifies your choices.
+Make no mistake, the project should still include scientific writing in the form of a comprehensive Bachelor or Master thesis that describes the topic on a formal level, reviews the literature (both of the concept involved and its possibly pre-existing visualizations), discusses some experiments (maybe with different possible visualization and interaction patterns), and justifies your choices.

 **Examples:** Past projects that are at the level of a Bachelor thesis include [Algorithms with Albot](https://enutie.github.io/),